NBA Rumors: Los Angeles Lakers Not Including Brandon Ingram In Trade Discussions

 The Los Angeles Lakers are in the middle of what is expected to be a huge offseason for the franchise.
 Magic Johnson and company have put themselves in a place where they could potentially sign LeBron James and Paul George, while also acquiring Kawhi Leonard in a trade with the San Antonio Spurs.

-Leonard has captured the reports this week with the Lakers being his preferred landing spot.
-Both teams have shown interest in discussing a deal, but nothing has gotten close to being completed just yet.
+Leonard has headlined reports this week, with the Lakers being his preferred landing spot.
+Both teams have shown interest in discussing a deal, but nothing is close to being completed just yet.
 That could have something to do with the fact that the Lakers have yet to offer one of the players that the Spurs want in return.

 According to a report from Tania Ganguli of the Los Angeles Times, the Lakers have not included Brandon Ingram in trade packages yet this offseason.
 That isn’t to say that they won’t in the future, but Johnson and the Lakers’ front office are big fans of Ingram’s game and believe he has a bright future.

-Last season with the Lakers, Ingram ended up averaging 16.1 points per game to go along with 5.3 rebounds and 3.9 assists.
-He shot 47.0 percent from the floor overall and knocked down 39.0 percent of his three-point attempts.
+Last season with the Lakers, Ingram averaged 16.1 points per game, to go along with 5.3 rebounds and 3.9 assists.
+He shot 47.0 percent from the floor overall, and knocked down 39.0 percent of his three-point attempts.
 Ingram showed exactly the kind of development that the Lakers were hoping to see from him.

-At just 20 years old, Ingram has a long future ahead of him in the NBA.
-Many have compared him to Golden State Warriors’ star Kevin Durant.
+At just 20-years-old, Ingram has a long future ahead of him in the NBA.
+Many have compared him to Golden State Warriors star Kevin Durant.
 Standing in at 6-foot-9 and 190 pounds, Ingram has the potential to become a very similar player to Durant.

 This could be considered a positive development if you want the Lakers to keep Brandon Ingram.https://t.co/oswlmqc8j3 pic.twitter.com/R5Ky6k0Q24